stefanmuller/ldraw2houdini/README.md

                 ]
                 }

-9. **Optional** - If you install a new release and want to upgrade your hdas in an existing scene run the **Upgrade Brickini HDAs Shelf Tool**
+9. If you install a new release and want to upgrade your hdas in an existing scene run the **Upgrade Brickini HDAs Shelf Tool**

 ## Quickstart Guide